Time’s Up! Your Domain Just Expired

 Fall from Grace

-After the grace period expires, you face significant risk of losing your domain name.
+After the grace period expires, you face a significant risk of losing your domain name.

 Expired domain names will be auctioned off to the highest bidder at this point.